RashSR/Query-Enabled-Annotation-Framework-for-Text-Processing/README.md

     pip install -r requirements.txt

+These steps can all be performed automatically on Windows using the batch script `start_application.bat`.

 ## Requirements

 - **Java 17** is required to run the LanguageTool server.
 LanguageTool analyses the errors from the inputed text and annotates them.